square/square-java-sdk/doc/api/subscriptions.md

 # Swap Plan

-Schedules a `SWAP_PLAN` action to swap a subscription plan in an existing subscription.
+Schedules a `SWAP_PLAN` action to swap a subscription plan variation in an existing subscription.
+For more information, see [Swap Subscription Plan Variations](https://developer.squareup.com/docs/subscriptions-api/swap-plan-variations).

 ```java
 CompletableFuture<SwapPlanResponse> swapPlanAsync(